awsteiner/bamr/sphinx/index.rst

 Nevertheless, you are not required to contact me and I will be improving documentation and updating this code as time permits.

-.. note:: The bamr source code is undergoing some major
-	  upgrades which have not yet been documented.

-.. todo:: Make sure that OpenMP number of threads can be changed

 .. todo:: Update documentation

 .. toctree::